Third Quarter Review of Monetary Policy

 LAF stands for Liquity Adjustment Facility.
 It was introduced in Jun 2000 by RBI.
 The main objective is that the funds under LAF are used by the banks for their day-to-day mismatches in liquidity.

-To know more on LAF, click here.5.
-What is CRR?
+To know more on LAF, click here.

 CRR stands for Cash Reserve Ratio.
 It is the portion of the deposits (in cash) that a bank has to maintain with the RBI.
 This is done to make sure that a part of the bank deposits are risk-free and liquid.
 Whenever the RBI increases the CRR, the banks are forced to keep more money with the RBI resulting in controlling the liquidity.
 The CRR is computed as a percentage of the Net Demand & Time Liabilities (NDTL).
 Oh!
 What is this NDTL?